Fast food: Business

 In the United States, consumers spent $160 billion on fast food in 2012 (up from $6 billion in 1970).
 In 2013, the US restaurant industry had total projected sales of $660.5 billion.
 Fast food has been losing market share to fast casual dining restaurants, which offer more robust and expensive cuisines.
 Due to this competition, fast food giants have seen dramatic drops in their sales.
 While overall fast food sales have fallen, the number of Americans who eat in these restaurants "once a month or 'a few times a year'" has risen.

 In contrast to the rest of the world, American citizens spend a much smaller amount of their income on food — largely due to various government subsidies that make fast food cheap and easily accessible.
-Calorie for calorie, foods sold in fast food restaurants, costs less and is more energy-dense, and is made mostly of products that the government subsidizes heavily: corn, soy, and beef.
+Calorie for calorie, foods sold in fast food restaurants cost less and is more energy-dense, and is made mostly of products that the government subsidizes heavily: corn, soy, and beef.

 The Australian fast food market is valued at more than 2.7 billion GPB and is composed of 1.4 billion fast food meals.
 This includes meals serviced at 17,000 fast food outlets.
 The fast food market has experienced an average annual growth rate of 6.5 percent, which is the most rapidly growing sector of the retail food market.